-The event kicked off with an official opening by the Dean, Prof. Lado Kranjčević, who highlighted key updates at the faculty.
-Regarding the existing study programmes in mechanical engineering, naval architecture, electrical engineering, computer science, and mechatronics and robotics, he noted a specific increase in enrollment quotas for mechatronics and robotics.
-Furthermore, to meet evolving market demands, he announced the introduction of new study programmes: a degree in AI and Digital Engineering, alongside a part-time professional programme in naval architecture with a dedicated focus on small craft and yacht design.
+The event kicked off with an official opening by the Dean, Prof. Lado Kranjčević, PhD, who highlighted key updates at the Faculty.
+Regarding the existing study programs in mechanical engineering, naval architecture, electrical engineering, computer science, and mechatronics and robotics, he noted a strategic increase in enrollment quotas for mechatronics and robotics.
+Furthermore, to meet evolving market demands, he announced new study programs: a degree in AI and Digital Engineering, and a part-time professional program in Naval Architecture focused on small craft and yacht design.

-The event serves as a opportunity for students to get valuable insights into the current state of the job market and discover which skills and competencies employers value most when hiring.
-At the same time, participating companies gain direct access to prospective employees from the highly sought-after STEM field.
+The event serves as an excellent opportunity for students to gain valuable insights into the current state of the job market and discover which skills and competencies employers value most when hiring.
+At the same time, participating companies gain direct access to prospective employees from highly sought-after STEM fields.

 Over the course of the six-hour event, visitors engaged with company representatives to ask about business operations and workplace culture, clearing up common uncertainties before taking their first steps into the professional world.

-The event’s value extended beyond university students; the turnout of high schoolers proved that such fairs are equally beneficial for mapping out future academic paths.
+The event’s value extended beyond university students; the strong turnout of high schoolers proved that such fairs are equally beneficial for mapping out future academic paths.
 Graduating seniors from the Andrija Mohorovičić Gymnasium noted that events like this make it much easier to visualize where their interests could take them.
-They emphasized that the visit helped their university plans, as they are looking to enroll in the mechanical engineering, computer science, or mechatronics and robotics study programmes at Rijeka’s Faculty of Engineering.
+They emphasized that the visit solidified their university plans, as they are looking to enroll in the mechanical engineering, computer science, or mechatronics and robotics study programs at Rijeka’s Faculty of Engineering.

 Employers also took the opportunity to offer motivational words of wisdom to the next generation of professionals.
-“The most important thing is to be genuinely passionate about what you do, to come to work motivated, and to choose a field you truly love – one that you eagerly explore even in your free time“, shared representatives from Span IT Company.
+“The most important thing is to be genuinely passionate about what you do, to come to work motivated, and to choose a field you truly love—one that you eagerly explore even in your free time,” shared representatives from the IT company Span.

 @riteh1960 Iza nas je još jedan odličan Job.Fair! #riteh #jobfair #rijeka #hrvatska